ZYJLiu/solana-fork/docs/src/developing/gaming/big-accounts.md

 Stack offset of -30728 exceeded max offset of -4096 by 26632 bytes, please minimize large stack variables
 ```

-To prevent this to a certain degree you can Box your account.
-What this means is that the account will move to the heap and there will only be a pointer saved on the Stack.
+To prevent this to a certain degree, you can box your account.
+What this means is that the account will move to the heap, and there will only be a pointer saved on the stack.
 This can be done like this:

 ```js
 #[derive(Accounts)]